microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 Further optimizations:

-- After observing a scene for some time you may know that faces typically only appear in a particular region of the screen.
-If this is the case, you can reducing face detection processing by defining a `Region`.
+- After observing a scene for some time you may know that faces typically only appear in a particular region of the screen, *e.g.* the bottom left.
+If this is the case, you can reduce face detection processing by defining a `Region`.
 - Sometimes background features may be misidentified as faces.
 This potential source of false alerts may be reduced by enabling the `ColorAnalysis` option in `FaceDetect`.
-- If you cannot reduce your video resolution or frame rate any more and are struggling to process video at the required rate, e.g. in real-time from a CCTV camera, you can use for processing resources to run both `FaceDetect` and `FaceRecognize` in parallel.
+- If you cannot reduce your video resolution or frame rate any more and are struggling to process video at the required rate, e.g. in real-time from a shared CCTV camera, you can configure Media Server to use additioanl processing resources to run both `FaceDetect` and `FaceRecognize` in parallel.
 The detection step is the most likely bottleneck unless you have a very large face database to match against.

 ### Hardware requirements